 We know it sounds a little unappealing, but our gut is lined with about 100 billion bacteria consisting of up to 1000 identified species.
 Some of it is unique to each of us, much like our finger print.
 This thriving ecosystem performs important functions like aiding the immune system, producing the feel-good brain chemical serotonin, making energy from the food we eat, and disposing of foreign substances and toxins.

 Reason enough to ensure our gut always stays in the pink of health, right?

 Sometimes, our gut flora loses its balance and the bad bacteria starts to rule.
 This can be a lot because of bad diet, infections, regular travelling, hygiene and sanitation habits, or illnesses like diarrhoea.
 It’s important to preserve and rebuild this balance so that it can continue to carry on its beneficial functions.

-This is when probiotics must intervene and become the hero!
+This is when probiotics for diarrhoea must intervene and become the hero!